Improving employment and income for Tajik migrant workers

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Lead executing agency: Ministry of Labour, Migration and Employment of Population of the Republic of Tajikistan

-The income and employment prospects for Tajik migrant workers in selected regions of Tajikistan have improved.
+The income and employment prospects for Tajik migrant workers in selected regions of Tajikistan are improved.

-The project supports state strategies and measures implemented by the Government of Tajikistan to reintegrate migrant workers into the domestic labour market.
-The needs of female migrant workers and their families are also taken into account.
+The project supports the strategies and measures established by the Government of Tajikistan to reintegrate returnees into the Tajik labour market.
+Some of the measures are being implemented by the consultancy company GOPA.